observIQ/stanza/CONTRIBUTING.md

 $ git push <YOUR_FORK> <YOUR_BRANCH_NAME>
 ```

-Open a pull request against the main `carbon` repo.
+Open a pull request against the main `stanza` repo.

 ### How to Receive Comments